 [Shameless self-promotion warning]

 4. Take a class with me to gain more kitchen confidence.
 Learn to shop, cook, eat, better with a trusted friend by your side in the comfort of your own kitchen.

 - Learn how to avoid marketing influences that lead you away from whole foods, true foods and toward processed.
 Take me shopping with you and we'll explore how to read labels and choose foods wisely.
 Which foods are more or less sustainable?
 Which veggies are loaded with pesticides?

 - Explore adding joy and chew and flavor to your diet through whole grains.
 We'll cook delicious whole grains you will be excited to incorporate into your regular rotation.

 - Tailor a class or a series to you and yours: cooking with kids; exploring flavors of North Africa; Japanese food you can make at home.

-- To learn more about the kinds of things I can teach you, read this, Kitchen Confidence - because everyone needs a little.
+- To learn more about the kinds of things I can teach you, click on over here.

 If you'd like to customize a session, please call!
 Thanks for sharing this info with your foodie friends.